cleitonsouza01/trade/docs/api/trade.operation_container.md

 An OperationContainer is used to group operations, like operations that occurred on the same date, and then perform tasks on them.

+The main task task that the OperationContainer can perform is to identify the resulting positions from a group of operations.
+The resulting positions are all operations separated as daytrades and common operations, with all common operations and daytrades with the same asset grouped into a single operation or a single daytrade.

+The resulting common operations and daytrades contains the OperationContiner commissions prorated by their volumes, and also any rates the OperationContainer TaxManager finds for them.

 This is achieved by calling this method:

-    * fetch_positions()
+    fetch_positions()

-The tasks executed on fetch_positions are defined on the attribute "fetch_positions_tasks", a list of functions that receive a OperationContainer instance as argument.

-The default tasks the trade module provides for fetch_positions() are:

-- Get the operations that option exercises have created by calling the method:

-    * get_operations_from_exercises(container)

-- Separate the daytrades and the common operations of a group of operations that occurred on the same date by calling the method:

-    * identify_daytrades_and_common_operations(container)
+Every time fetch_positions() is called the OperationContainer execute this tasks behind the scenes:

+- Execute all tasks defined in self.fetch_positions_tasks.

+- Create positions in self.positions for all operations in self.operations.

-- Prorate a group of commissions proportionally for all daytrades and common operations, if any, by calling the method:
+- Prorate the commissions, if any, proportionally for all positions by calling:

-    * prorate_comissions(container)
+    prorate_commissions()

-- Find the the rates for the resulting positions, if needed, by calling the method:
+- Find the rates, if any, for the resulting positions by calling:

-    * find_rates_for_positions(container)

-You can append any function to the OperationContainer fetch_positions_tasks as long as it receives an OperationContainer instance as argument.
+    find_rates_for_positions()

 ### Attributes:
 + date: A string 'YYYY-mm-dd' representing the date of the operations on the container.
 + operations: A list of Operation instances.
 + commissions: A dict with discount names and values to be deducted from the operations.
-+ daytrades: a dict of Daytrade objects, indexed by the daytrade asset.
-+ common_operations: a dict of Operation objects, indexed by the operation asset.
++ positions: a dict of positions with this format: self.positions = {
+      'position type': {
+          Asset: Operation,
+          ...
+      },
+      ...
+  }
-+ fetch_positions_tasks: a list of OperationContainer methods.
-  The methods will be called in the order they are defined in this list when fetch_positions() is called.
-A default setup could look like this: self.fetch_positions_tasks = [
++ fetch_positions_tasks: a list of functions.
+The functions will be called in the order they are defined in this list when fetch_positions() is called.
+Every listed function must receive a OperationContainer object.
+They are like this: def some_task(container):
-      get_operations_from_exercises,
-      identify_daytrades_and_common_operations,
-      prorate_commissions,
-      find_rates_for_positions,
-  ]
+      #do some stuff with container...
+  The functions may change the Operation objects in self.operations, if needed (like when you separate daytrades from other operations).

 ### Properties